 - Withdraw your money in an elected and defined method, subject to ordinary income tax.

 What if I need to withdraw some of my funds while still working?

-The 403(b) plans allow for in-service distribution for: age 59 ½, hardship and/or disability.
+The 403(b) plan allows for in-service distribution for: age 59 ½, hardship and/or disability.
 Loans may also be allowed.
 Loans are subject to being repaid with interest by you to your investment account and usually must be repaid within five (5) years.
 A hardship withdrawal may be subject to tax.
 All loans and hardship withdrawals must meet specific criteria and be approved by the plan administrator.
-For more information, please contact your human resources department.
-We also recommend contacting your financial or tax advisor before making a final decision.
+For more information, please contact TIAA.
+The MUS also recommends contacting your financial or tax advisor before making a final decision.

 When can I withdraw my money without penalty?

 With a 403(b) plan, you can withdraw your money when you retire or when you turn 59 ½ even if you are still working.
 You must begin taking withdrawals by age 70 ½.
 Federal and state taxes will apply.